Intervention (TV series): Interventionists

 The role of the Interventionist on the show is to persuade the addict to consent to the treatment being offered.
 If the patient agrees to recovery, some of the Interventionists will accompany the addict to the treatment facility or provide a nurse.
 They will advise each addict on which center they are assigned to base on their addiction, which is typically in a different state than where they reside.
 Many Interventionists have appeared on the show since its start in 2005.

 Ken Seeley is an Interventionist, certified in CCMI-M, CIP, CTP, CADC, CAS.
 He is a recovering addict himself devoting his life to helping others and has his own recovery treatment facility in Palm Springs, CA. Seeley has made many appearances on the show since 2005.
 Jeff VanVonderen is a Certified Intervention Professional, also gives motivational speeches across the country, and has been highlighted in several publications.
 VanVonderen has appeared on several episodes of the show starting in 2005.
 Candy Finnigan is an Interventionist, Certified Master Addiction Counselor III. and Board Registered Interventionist II. and received several certificates in drug addiction.
 Finnigan is a recovering addict herself and has written a book called "When Enough is Enough" about how others can offer support for someone with an addiction.

 Sylvia Parsons, Interventionist, certified in MS, LCAS, CSAC, QSAP, QMHP with a Master of Science Addiction Counseling.
 She is a professional therapist with her own counseling facility.
 Parsons is a recovering addict herself and has been sober from 2006 to the present.
 Michael Gonzales is an Interventionist and certified CIP, CTP, Cpi., Full Member of AIS.
 He has dedicated his life to helping families and addicts on healing from addiction.
 In the past, Gonzales has spent time in jail and recovered from addiction.
 Heather Hayes is another Interventionist certified in M.Ed., LPC, CIP and a Master's Level, Licensed Counselor.
 She has been featured on other broadcast networks, public speaking engagements around the world and has written several documents about addiction.
 Hayes helped many addicts on the 2018 broadcast of the show.

 James "Jim" Reidy is an Interventionist who has spent over a decade of his life battling his own addiction.
 He has devoted his life to helping others in their recovery for addiction, traveling to many states, and working with their support system.
 Leticia Murphy is in Interventionist, certified in M.A., LMFT, LCADC.
 She has her own business in Las Vegas, Nevada where she sees clients for various mental health issues.
 Donna Chavous is an Interventionist, who chose this path after being addicted for many years and seeing others die from it.
 She started helping addicts on the show in 2010.
 Vance Johnson is an Interventionist and Recovery Ambassador on the show as well as the states.
 He is a former athlete and addict that has recovered and is helping others in their healing journey.

-Celebrity subjects
+Notable subjects

-Most episodes feature average people, with a few entertainment professionals.